explosion/spaCy/website/docs/usage/layers-architectures.md

 are also generics, allowing you to be more specific about the data.
-For instance, you can write ~~Model[List[Doc], Dict[str, float]]~~ to specify that the model expects a list of [`Doc`](/api/doc) objects as input, and returns a dictionary mapping strings to floats.
+For instance, you can write ~~Model[List[Doc], Dict[str, float]]~~ to specify that the model expects a list of [`Doc`](/api/doc) objects as input, and returns a dictionary mapping of strings to floats.
 Some of the most common types you'll see
 are: ​

 | Type               | Description                                                                                          |